arjun-awx/card-report/README.md

 To create a report with today's transactions, run:
 `python3 create-card-report.py -d today`

-To create a report of transcation with a custom date, run:
+To create a report with transcations from a custom date, run:
 `python3 create-card-report.py -d YYYY-MM-DD`

 ## Output